bet4a/d3wiki/Selections.md

 <a name="map" href="Selections#wiki-map">#</a> selection.<b>datum</b>([<i>value</i>])

 Gets or sets the bound data for each selected element.
+Unlike the [selection.data](#wiki-data) method, this method does not compute a join (and thus does not compute enter and exit selections).
 This method is implemented on top of [selection.property](#wiki-property):

 ```js
 d3.selection.prototype.datum = function(value) {